 Overall time for the Golden Circle 7 – 12 hours.

-Map of the Golden Circle
+Map of Iceland’s Golden Circle

 To help you visualise the Golden Circle and plan your route, we’ve put together this map.
 This has the standard Golden Circle Driving Route, as well as the major highlights and other attractions marked.
 You can see also see this on Google Maps here.